is00hcw/maven4enterprise/README.md

 ## Features

-- Single and modular example.
+- Single and modular examples
 - Centralized `corporate-pom` to manage the settings of
     - Encoding
     - Compiler version